 - How open are you to evolving your current processes?

-- Have you thought about how you are going to support the enablement of the Digital Transformation once you’ve initially rolled it out?
+- Have you considered how you will support the enablement of Digital Transformation once you’ve initially rolled it out?

 References and Resources